 What Determines Car Insurance Rates?

-The amount you pay for auto insurance is determined by a complicated algorithm that takes many factors into consideration.
+The amount you pay for auto insurance is determined by a complicated algorithm that considers many factors.
 Your driving history is just one variable used to calculate your rate.
 Read on to learn more about what auto insurance carriers look at when they determine your premium.

 Younger drivers are considered the riskiest to insure due to their lack of experience behind the wheel.
 Most insurance carriers consider a “young driver” to be someone under age 25.
 Drivers older than 25 typically pose less risk, so your car insurance premiums may drop as you get older.

-Your location makes a difference.
 Your location is one of the biggest factors in determining your car insurance premium.
 Insurance carriers use data from more than just your state and county; they often use information from your specific zip code.
-Insurance providers don’t just look at whether you live in an urban or rural area, but also at the motor vehicle theft and crime rate statistics where you live and park your vehicle.
+Insurance providers don’t just look at whether you live in an urban or rural area but also at the motor vehicle theft and crime rate statistics where you live and park your vehicle.

 Being married can be a plus when it comes to auto insurance rates.
 Some insurers think that married people lead less-risky lives.
-Married couples save a national average of 6% on car insurance, but some states, it may save them as much as 12.7%.
+Married couples save a national average of 6% on car insurance, but it may save them as much as 12.7% in some states.